-In 2019, two Missouri infant fatalities were classified as Sudden Infant Death Syndrome (SIDS).
+In 2020, seven Missouri infant fatalities were classified as Sudden Infant Death Syndrome (SIDS).

 The term SIDS describes the sudden, unexpected deaths of infants under one year of age, typically during their sleep, which remain unexplained after thorough examination of the death scene, case investigation, complete autopsy, and review of medical and social histories.
 SIDS remains a diagnosis of exclusion; even though current research may be finding the mechanisms of SIDS.
 There are still no agreed upon pathological markers that distinguish SIDS from other causes of sudden unexpected infant death.
 There are no warning signs or symptoms.
-Nationally, 90 percent of infant fatalities classified as SIDS occur within the first six months of life, peaking at two to four months.
+Nationally, 90 percent of infant fatalities classified as SIDS occur within the first six months of life, peaking at two to four months (Duncan, et al, 2018).
 While there are several known risk factors, the specific cause or causes of SIDS are not yet defined.

-SIDS FATALITIES BY SEX AND RACE SEX RACE Female White Male Black
+SIDS FATALITIES BY SEX AND RACE

+SEX 2018 2019 2020 RACE 2018 2019 2020

+Female 4 1 4 White 7 1 4

+Male 3 1 3 Black 0 1 3

+7 2 7 7 2 7